Guitaricet/sample_project/README.md

 ### Disclaimer:

-My question is not "How to import sample_project.data?".
+My question is not "How to import `sample_project.data`?".
 My question is "Why `sample_project.data` does not work?".